Meeting Consumer Expectations - How Prepared Are You?

 - Do you struggle with maintaining your products when your product data requirements increase (e.g. rapid and constant product description updates, price and document version edits, etc.)?

 - Is it difficult to localize your product information for different markets?

 - Do people in and out of your organization have a tough time sharing or accessing up-to-date product information?

 - Are you using multiple spreadsheets to manage your product information?

-Do you nod at many questions?
-Then it’s high time for your to consider using a product information management solution (PIM).
+Did you nod to many of these questions?
+Then it’s high time for you to consider using a product information management solution (PIM).
 A PIM is foundational to building great product experiences.